Ramil Safarov: Budapest murder

 In January 2004, the 26-year-old Ramil Safarov, along with another officer from Azerbaijan, went to Budapest, Hungary, to participate in the three-month English language courses, organized by NATO's Partnership for Peace program for military personnel from different countries.
 Two Armenian officers, a 25-year-old Gurgen Margaryan and Hayk Makuchyan, also participated in this program.

-On the evening of February 18, Safarov bought an axe and a honing stone at Tesco, near Ferenc Puskás Stadium.
+On the evening of 18 February, Safarov bought an axe and a honing stone at a Tesco near Ferenc Puskás Stadium.
 He took them in the bag to his dormitory room at the Zrínyi Miklós National Defence University, where all the course participants were staying.
 Safarov's roommate had returned to his native Ukraine to attend the funerals of his relatives and so nobody interrupted Safarov as he sharpened the axe in his room.
-At around 5:00 am on February 19, Safarov took the axe and went to Margaryan's room, which he was sharing with his Hungarian roommate, Balázs Kuti.
+At around 5:00 am on 19 February, Safarov took the axe and went to Margaryan's room, which he was sharing with his Hungarian roommate, Balázs Kuti.
 The door of their room was not locked.
 Safarov attacked the sleeping Margaryan with the axe and delivered 16 blows to his body, which almost severed Margaryan’s head.
 The noises woke up Kuti, who was shocked seeing the Azerbaijani officer standing by Gurgen’s bed with a long axe in his hands.
 As Kuti later testified, "By that time I understood that something terrible had happened for there was blood all around.
 I started to shout at the Azerbaijani urging him to stop it.
 He said that he had no problems with me and would not touch me, stabbed Gurgen a couple of more times and left.
 The expression of his face was as if he was glad he had finished something important.
 Greatly shocked, I ran out of the room to find help, and Ramil went in another direction".

 Afterwards, Safarov headed for the room of Makuchyan, the other Armenian student, with the intention of attacking him also, but found his door locked.
 He shouted out Makuchyan’s name in a threatening voice.
 The half-sleeping Makuchyan wanted to open the door, but his Lithuanian roommate stopped him and called his compatriot next door to check what was going on.
 Meanwhile, Safarov went to look for Makuchyan in the room of the Serbian and the Ukrainian roommates, showing them the blood-stained axe and stating that he thirsted for nobody's blood but Armenian.
 Later the eyewitnesses confessed that they were afraid to approach Ramil with a blood-stained axe closer than three meters.

 Soon after, the Hungarian police, which was summoned by Balázs Kuti, arrived and arrested Safarov at the scene.
 A Hungarian court later found that it was an attempt on Makuchyan’s life and recognized the latter also as a victim.
 While announcing the verdict the judge particularly emphasized that if Safarov had not been restrained by his fellow officers he would have killed the second Armenian officer as well.